MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/pivot.md

 > [!TIP]
 > For more info, design guidance, and code examples, see [Pivot](/windows/apps/design/controls/pivot).

+> [!NOTE]
+>The Pivot control is not recommended for [Windows 11 design patterns](/windows/apps/design/basics/app-silhouette).
+When designing for Windows 11, consider using a [NavigationView](/windows/apps/design/controls/navigationview) or [TabView](/windows/apps/design/controls/tab-view) control instead of a Pivot control.
+See the [Use NavigationView instead of Pivot](/windows/apps/design/controls/pivot#use-navigationview-instead-of-pivot) section of the Pivot article for an example.

 Use a Pivot to present groups of content that a user can swipe through.
 You typically use a Pivot as the top level control on a page.